 Graduate School of Business

-He later co-founded Palo Alto Venture Partners in 1996, after starting the US Information Technology Operations of the UK venture capital firm, Thompson Clive Partners in 1988.
+He co-founded Palo Alto Venture Partners in 1996, a venture firm focussed on very early stage technology investments.
 Peter has served on the boards of early stage companies that ultimately became public companies, such as AvantGo (AVGO), Persistence (PRSW) and Vicinity (VCNT).

 Peter has also served on the boards of dozens of privately held high technology companies across a range of sectors from cloud based computing (DemandForce) to calendaring (When.com) to online car insurance (esurance) to security (PostX).
 He is also an independent director to a select number of privately held companies.
 Many of those start-ups were students who graduated from the GSB.